CRM - HubSpot Partner

 Data model and lifecycle stage design

-We define your contact, company, and deal properties from scratch around your actual sales motion.
-That means clear lifecycle stage definitions tied to real handoff criteria, custom properties that capture what matters to your business, and association logic between objects that reflects how your accounts and contacts actually relate.
-This is the foundation everything else depends on.
+We rebuild your contact, company, and deal properties around how you actually sell - lifecycle stages tied to real handoff criteria, custom properties that capture what matters, and association logic that mirrors how your accounts and contacts relate.

 Pipeline architecture and deal stage logic

-We rebuild or rationalize your deal pipelines so each stage has an entry criterion, an exit criterion, and a required action.
-We configure required fields at stage transitions using HubSpot's conditional property logic, set up deal rotation rules, and make sure your weighted pipeline report reflects reality rather than wishful thinking from reps who never move deals.
+We rebuild your deal pipelines so each stage has an entry criterion, an exit criterion, and a required action.
+We enforce required fields at stage transitions using HubSpot's conditional property logic, set up deal rotation rules, and make your weighted pipeline report reflect reality.

 Workflow and sequence automation

 HubSpot Workflows and Sequences are where most portals fall apart.
-We audit every active and dormant workflow, eliminate conflicting enrollment triggers, rebuild lead routing and assignment logic, and design nurture sequences that actually branch based on contact behavior.
-We also document every workflow so your team can maintain it without calling us.
+We audit every active and dormant workflow, eliminate conflicting enrollment triggers, rebuild lead routing, and design nurture sequences that branch on behavior - then document each one so your team can maintain it.

 Marketing Hub and lead scoring setup

-We configure HubSpot's contact scoring model using real behavioral and demographic signals specific to your ICP, not the default template.
-We connect your form submissions, landing pages, and email engagement data so MQL definitions are enforced automatically and marketing-to-sales handoffs happen through the CRM rather than a Slack message.
+We configure HubSpot's contact scoring model using behavioral and demographic signals specific to your ICP, not the default template.
+We connect form submissions, landing pages, and email engagement so MQL definitions enforce automatically and marketing-to-sales handoffs happen through the CRM.

 Integration with your existing stack

-We connect HubSpot to the tools you already run - whether that is a quoting tool, an ERP, a customer success platform, or a data warehouse.
-We use HubSpot's native integrations where they are sufficient and build on the API or middleware where they are not.
-Every integration is documented with field mapping logic so your team knows what syncs, when, and in which direction.
+We connect HubSpot to the tools you already run - a quoting tool, ERP, customer success platform, or data warehouse - using native integrations where they suffice and the API or middleware where they don't.
+Every integration is documented with field mapping.

 Reporting, dashboards, and forecasting

-We build HubSpot dashboards that answer the questions your leadership team actually asks: pipeline coverage by stage, lead source attribution using HubSpot's multi-touch attribution reports, rep activity against quota, and deal velocity by segment.
-We set up custom report builder views so your ops team can build new reports without needing a developer.
+We build HubSpot dashboards that answer the questions leadership actually asks: pipeline coverage by stage, multi-touch lead source attribution, rep activity against quota, and deal velocity by segment - plus custom report builder views so ops can build new reports without a developer.

 How a HubSpot engagement with us runs.